sinatragunda/incubator-fineract/MIFOS-CHANGELOG.md

  - Shares Integration Tests and other fixes
  - [FINERACT-145] - Some of the scheduler jobs in demo version is not getting executed as scheduled
  - [FINERACT-160] - Not able to add any charges after the savings application is submitted
- - [MIFOSX-2656] - Accrual transaction should be added only on the first tranche disbursal
+ - [MIFOSX-2656] - Accrual cashTransaction should be added only on the first tranche disbursal
  - Adding charges to loan was creating duplicate gl entries
  - Checking null values before computing the interest not posted
  - [FINERACT-195] - In loan summary page Overdue column should be with zero values after the loan is foreclosured